 - Add cheese reserving a handful (1/4 cup) for the top.

-- Place under broiler to melt cheese.
+- Place it in the oven under the broiler to melt the cheese.

 Notes